NadineHuetter/Checkers/README.md

-# Checkers
+# Main
-Implementation of a Checkers game
+Implementation of a Main game